NSLS-II/scientific-python-cookiecutter/docs/source/advanced-testing.rst

 Common Patterns for Tests
 =========================

-Some quick examples of useful patterns using pytest:
+In this section you will learn some useful features of pytest that can make your tests succinct and easy to maintain.

 Parametrized Tests
 ------------------

-Tests that apply the same general test logic to a collection of different parameters can use parameterized tests.
+Tests that apply the same general test logic to a collection of different parameters can use parametrized tests.
 For example, this:

 .. code-block:: python